isomerpages/enterprisesg-switch/_talent/job-shadowing-internship/faq.md

 **8. Is there a stipend provided for this job shadowing internship?**

-Yes, a stipend of $7 per hour will be provided.
+Yes, a stipend will be provided.

 **9. How will I know if I am selected?**